Rachelnarios/Code-Sample/r01/README.md

 - `n` (continue execution to the next source line) `s` (continue until control reaches a different source file)
 - `c` (continue execution)

-### Exercise 3 (Submit fixed foo.c and Makefile.
+### Exercise 3 (Submit the fixed foo.c and Makefile.
 Makefile should contain the debug flag and the pattern match rules discussed in exercise 2)

 * Modify your Makefile to include the `-g` flag